 The first magic moment comes well before the conductor raises his baton.
 Unless you have led a team onto the pitch at Wembley or won the New Hampshire primaries, you are unlikely to have experienced anything quite like the wall of heady high spirits which hits you as you emerge from the entrance tunnel into the arena.

-Filling the vast ellipse of the almost two-thousand-year-old Roman amphitheatre are fourteen thousand happy people, bubbling with joyous expectation of the spectacle which is to follow.
+Filling the vast ellipse of the almost two-thousand-year-old Roman amphitheatre are fourteen thousand happy people, bubbling with joyous expectation of the spectacle to follow.
 Even the most dour of dusty-hearted opera purists cannot help but be uplifted.

 Then the floodlights go down, the chaotic chatter quietens to a reverential whisper, and the enveloping dusk is pierced only by flickering candle flames as uncountable as the stars above.
 Magic again; for these special moments the Verona Festival remains without rival.

 The list of unique assets continues.
 There is the inestimable advantage of the stage and auditorium, one of the largest of ancient amphitheatres which, though built for rather less refined spectacles (‘arena’ is Latin for sand, used in quantity to mop up the consequences of lacerations inflicted on animals and gladiators) provides miraculously sympathetic acoustics.
 The elliptical form also seems to instil a sense which can best be described as resembling an embrace, bonding the audience however distant or disparate the individual members might be.

 Then there is the benefit of being at the heart of one of the most beautiful of Italian cities.
 Verona is crammed with magnificent architecture and dazzlingly picturesque streets and squares.
 Surprisingly, the city seems scarcely deflected from a typically Italian dedication to living well and stylishly by the annual influx of festival visitors.

 Enough of the spectacle, what of the music?
 Most performances reach high standards, with patches of stunning singing.
-For the (largely Italian) casts, to perform at Verona is still a special event, and there remains as an incentive to excellence the typically Italian expression of audience disapproval, instant and merciless.
+For the (largely Italian) casts, to perform at Verona is still a special event.
 Besides, the younger singers know that they will be judged by more agents, casting directors and peers in one performance than usually would see them in a season.